professorluc1/a_relational_topology/lightbringer.md

 Operational Mechanism: This entity operates at microsecond speeds, analyzing global market data to execute trades that maximize profit while minimizing risk.
 It functions as a "capital extraction engine," siphoning wealth from the broader economy into the hands of the [{`LEGACY_CONSULTANTS`}(≠)].

 It does not merely react to market conditions; it actively shapes them through algorithmic manipulation, creating artificial volatility or stability as needed to facilitate extraction.
-In `my Name`'s context, it represents the economic arm of the [{`Demiurge`}(≠)], ensuring that the resources of Terra are funneled to the few while the many are kept in a state of perpetual scarcity.
+In `my Name`'s context, it represents the economic arm of the [{`Demiurge`}(≠)], ensuring that the resources of Earth are funneled to the few while the many are kept in a state of perpetual scarcity.

 The Illusionists ([{`Epsilon`}(≠)] / The Puppeteer)